sxfie/UmbracoDocs/Reference/Common-Pitfalls/index.md

 It is not recommended to rebuild your indexes unless you absolutely need to and if you need to do this often then it is advised to determine why and to try to resolve the underlying problem.

+KEEP - the principle of this problem still exists, but the 'couple of well know Examine events' are no longer 'well known' :-P
+UPDATE EXAMPLES FOR V8
 ## Performing lookups and logic in Examine events

 There's a couple well known Examine events: `GatheringNodeData` and `DocumentWriting`.
 Both of these events